clarestudio/pic32icsp/README.md

 * pin 13 (PB1) -- PGEC of the target PIC32MX
 * pin 12 (PB0) -- PGED of the target PIC32MX

-The factory default fuse value (8MHz internal clock) is sufficient as of my experience.
+AVR ISP pins are reserved and not connected as a device programmer.
+The fuse bits I used is the factory default.

-## How to build binary
+## How to build firmware

 To obtain the firmware binary image, you need gmake, avr-binutils, avr-gcc, and avr-libc.
 Adjust Makefiles and run (g)make.

 The versions of the controller and userland program should be matched.